warelayagent/warelay-agent/TRADING.md

 ✅ Trading engine started ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-🤖 Warren is now sentient and autonomous!
+🤖 Warelay is now sentient and autonomous!
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 Features: